hphelion/documentation/commercial/commerical.services-eve-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

 As part of that investment HP Software has created an advanced provisioning technology, called Eve, which uses TOSCA standard semantics to express infrastructure templates that can be orchestrated against an OpenStack Nova API.
-As part of the Eve advanced provisioning service, hybrid provisioning can be accomplished with common templates across public and private OpenStack API compliant clouds.
+As part of the Eve advanced provisioning service, hybrid provisioning can be accomplished with common templates across public and private OpenStack API-compliant clouds.

-The Eve service is the HP Helion OpenStack infrastructure topology provisioning service.
+The Eve service is the HP Helion OpenStack&#174; infrastructure topology provisioning service.
 Eve allows you to:

 - Provision TOSCA-based infrastructure topology designs (composite, hybrid, and distributed).
 - Separate topology creation and resource pool binding, for simpler, reusable topologies.